Carex laevivaginata (Kukenth.) Mackenzie

 Basis for Listing

-Carex laevivaginata has stout, tufted stems, and except for the distinctive leaf sheaths could easily be confused with the common C. stipata var. stipata (awl-fruited sedge).
-The leaf sheaths of C. laevivaginata are thickened at the mouth, often cartilaginous, yellowish in color, and are not cross-rugulose (Wheeler 1981; Gleason and Cronquist 1991).
-Carex laevivaginata also has the following characteristics: a compound inflorescence, perigynia (the structures that appear to be the seed or fruit but are actually bracts enclosing the ovary) that are 4-5 mm (0.2 in.) long, truncate and spongy at the base, and a beak that is 1-2 times the length of the body.
+Carex laevivaginata has stout tufted stems and, except for the distinctive leaf sheaths, could easily be confused with the common C. stipata var. stipata (awl-fruited sedge).
+The ventral surface of the leaf sheaths of C. laevivaginata are thickened at the mouth, often cartilaginous, yellowish in color, and are not cross-rugulose.
+The leaf sheaths of C. stipata var. stipata are cross-rugulose and not thickened at the mouth.
+Carex laevivaginata also has the following characteristics: a compound inflorescence, perigynia (the structures that appear to be the seed or fruit but are actually bracts enclosing the ovary) that are 4-6 mm (0.2 in.) long, have a bulbous, spongy base, and a long beak that is 1-2 times the length of the body.

 Biology / Life History

-Carex laevivaginata sends up its leaves in early spring at or just before the time it sends up fertile culms.
-Perigynia are shed by early summer, but the leaves, with their diagnostic sheaths, are present throughout the growing season.
+Carex laevivaginata sends up its leaves in early spring at, or just before, the time it sends up fertile culms.
+Perigynia are shed in mid-summer, but the leaves, with their diagnostic sheaths, are present throughout the growing season.

 Conservation / Management

 The preferred habitat of C. laevivaginata is groundwater seeps in mature hardwood forests.
 These very rare and fragile habitats are vulnerable to disruption or diversion of groundwater flow.
 Disruptions can occur directly within C. laevivaginata habitat or several miles away, but both have the same effect of depriving the habitat of the water it needs.
 These are wetland habitats that require saturated conditions all year.
-Habitats have been known to survive short-term livestock grazing if grazing pressure is light.
-Cattle seem to avoid the unstable, peaty habitats if they can, but grazing is considered incompatible with ecologically responsible, long-term management of this habitat type.
-Populations of C. laevivaginata may survive a very limited amount of logging in the vicinity, but no studies have been done to document how much canopy removal the species can tolerate.
+Habitats have been known to survive short-term livestock grazing, if grazing pressure is light.
+Cattle seem to avoid the unstable peaty habitats if they can, but grazing is considered incompatible with ecologically responsible long-term management of this habitat type.
+Populations of C. laevivaginata may survive a very limited amount of timber harvest in the vicinity, but no studies have been done to document how much canopy removal the species can tolerate.
 The increased light and warming that results from even small openings created in the canopy are considered a potential threat to the stability of its habitat.
 Increased erosion and soil compaction that accompany heavy equipment use are additional threats.
-In addition, several C. laevivaginata populations have been damaged by unlawful off-road vehicle activity.
+Furthermore, several C. laevivaginata populations have been damaged by unlawful off-road vehicle activity.

 Conservation Efforts in Minnesota